Webb Simpson betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.029 Strokes Gained: Approach the Green in his past five tournaments.

-- Simpson has an average of 0.218 Strokes Gained: Around-the-Green in his past five tournaments.
+- Simpson has averaged 0.218 Strokes Gained: Around-the-Green in his past five tournaments.

 - He has an average of -0.157 Strokes Gained: Putting in his past five tournaments.